istio/istio.io/content/help/faq/security/accessing-control-services.md

 weight: 60
 ---

-> This issue occurs when Istio is installed with global mTLS enabled.
-Using authentication policy, mTLS can be enabled selectively per service, hence can avoid this problem.
+> This issue occurs when Istio is installed with global mutual TLS enabled.
+Using authentication policy, mutual TLS can be enabled selectively per service, hence can avoid this problem.
 Discussion below are for releases before 0.8.

 Starting with release 0.3, edit the `mtlsExcludedServices` list in Istio config map to contain the fully-qualified name of the API server (and any other